4v4t4r/testmill/doc/introduction.rst

 The job of TestMill is to build applications and run workflows in them.
 When we say application in the context of Ravello, we mean something very specific.
-In Ravello, an application is a completely isolated set of virtual machines, networks and storage that runs together as a unit somehwere in the cloud and implements one or more services (typically network-accessible).
+In Ravello, an application is a completely isolated set of virtual machines, networks and storage that runs together as a unit somewhere in the cloud and implements one or more services (typically network-accessible).
 One example of an application that would be very suited to run in Ravello would be a 3-tier web-based application with a load balancer, application tier, and database tier.

-In TestMill, Ravello appliations are described using a textual format called the *manifest*.
+In TestMill, Ravello applications are described using a textual format called the *manifest*.
 By convention, the manifest is stored in a file called ``.ravello.yml`` in the root directory of a source code repository.
 The manifest is version controlled together with the rest of the code, and defines